 Important takeaways on finding your clothing brand’s target audience

 This may seem daunting, but don’t get overwhelmed.
-Here are some key points to help you conquer customer research for your clothing line!
+Here are some key points to help you conquer customer research for your clothing line, or help your freelance clients take theirs to the next level!

 - Don’t skimp on customer research.
 Start early, and never stop!